 Keep records early.
 Record keeping is not a switch that you can suddenly turn on; it can help to practice.
 I started training myself to keep records when my children were in seventh grade so I would be competent by the time they were in high school.
 If your child is in seventh or eighth grade, practice keeping your homeschool records as if they were already in high school.
 Be prepared for anything as you move forward.
 It’s common for homeschoolers to do some high school level work in middle school.

 Keep records often.
 It's a rare person who updates homeschool records every day, but every parent can manage keeping up with records every month or two.
 As you train yourself to keep records, strive to keep something to document every subject your child learns.

-Learn secrets for making colleges and universities stand up and take notice of your students…no matter HOW HUMBLE your homeschool!
+Learn secrets for making colleges and universities stand up and take notice of your student…no matter HOW HUMBLE your homeschool!

 You can offer something more desirable than perfect SAT®/ACT® scores and a dozen AP® classes.
 In fact, there is something so basic about your quirky little homeschool, yet so important to colleges that you probably wouldn't guess it in a thousand years!
 Almost every homeschool family I've met has "got it" in abundance.
 Very few, however, know how to communicate it effectively.
 You can create homeschool records that demonstrate the sum of all your hard work.

 In this book, you will learn how college admission has changed and what colleges now look for in prospective students, little known insights into the mindset of college admissions officials and how you can use them to benefit your child, and the core elements of a comprehensive homeschool record that will amaze and impress colleges.
 You will be relieved at how achievable it is to create beautiful records and how they can give you a real advantage in the college admissions game.